BruceBinBoxing/Deep_Learning_Weather_Forecasting/README.md

   6. *make evaluate_1028_demo*

-    - You will get the resulted score.
+    - You will get the resulted score (This day i.e., 28/10 is relatively hard to predict, we only got score of 0.2408 using this demo model).
 BTW, to reproduce our online scores, you can evaluate all submitted files in  'src/weather_forecasting2018_eval/pred_result_csv/submit_csv' by changing evaluated file name.

-    - Since ensemble can boost the prediction accuracy, I have pre-trained many models for you to try ensemble!
-Go back to the the project root directory and run:
+    - Since ensemble can improve the prediction accuracy and stability, I have trained many models for you to try ensemble!
+Go back to the the project root directory and run next command *7*:

   7. *make load_multi_models_pred*

      - Three different models are loaded and predict in turn.
 The resulted .csv file of each model is saved in './src/weather_forecasting2018_eval/ensemble_2018102803/'

     - Then locate yourself to ./src/weather_forecasting2018_eval/ensemble_2018102803/
-    and run:
+    and run next command *8*:

   8. *python ensemble.py*